 Types of Retaining Wall Design used in Construction

 Retaining Walls are a useful structure used to resist lateral forces caused by soil backfill.
-There are a number of different retaining wall designs that can be used, depending on the needs of the structure or client.
+There are a number of different types of retaining wall designs that can be used, depending on the needs of the structure or client.
 The types of retaining wall design are generally defined by the way they resist the loads and each has its own advantages and disadvantages.
 In this article, we will walk you through 4 types of retaining walls with illustrative diagrams:

 - Gravity Retaining Walls

 - Sheet Pile Retaining Walls

 Parts of a Retaining Wall

 Throughout the article we will be referring to various parts of the retaining wall model, it is useful to first explore the various parts of a retaining wall.
 The following diagram is taken from the 3D model of SkyCiv’s Retaining Wall Calculator: